trickstertwo/xclock/README.md

 High-performance, modular clock framework for Go.
 Zero-alloc, branchless facade with pluggable strategies and logging adapters.

-One-liner description (for repo About):
-“xclock: branchless, dependency-injected clock framework with pluggable strategies and adapters for zap/slog”

 ## Why xclock

 - Dependability